thrasr/reddit-c2/README.md

 ##Overview

-This is a proof of concept for a command and control (CC) system with communication through reddit.
+This is a proof of concept for a command and control (C2) system with communication through reddit.
 This communication should be encrypted and anonymous.

 The server has an account for posting to reddit.
 There should be a dedicated subreddit that only this account has posting privledges to.
 The account may also need to have a number of successful posts before being allowed to post at certain intervals.
 Some initial manual posts may be required before the account has enough privledges to post successfully.